rowg/FileExchangeCounter/README.md

 *daily_filexch_counter.sh* will now run automatically at 01:00 a.m. every day and generate a file named *daily_filexch_counter_summary.html* in the directory given by LOGPATH.

 Open this html file in your browser once a week or so to monitor the behaviour of FileExchange at a glance.

+## Caveat
+There appears to be a bug in SeaSonde's filexch_ssh.pl script that will sometimes result in an inaccurate count of the number of files transferred.
+This inaccurate count will appear in the output of the daily_filexch_counter.sh script.

+The problem occurs when there is an empty string in the field corresponding to the <FilesBeginWith> key in a FileExchange .plist file.
+The workaround is not to have empty <FilesBeginWith> fields in the .plist files (it may also be sufficient to have no subdirectories in the remote data directories).